Disruptive marketing campaigns involve risk-taking and close-to-the-bone content. It’s about re-shaping existing ideas of how things should be done.

-It can simply start with your social media posts – think about current trends or affairs and poke fun at them, turn them on their head and just play with what your marketing head usually tells you to do.
-Some of the best marketing campaigns have been founded on this way of thinking.
+It can simply start with your social media posts.
+Think about current trends or affairs and turn them on their head; play with what you are usually expected to do.

 Ways to pursue disruptive marketing

-Elf Behaving Badly’, which parodies other Elf on a Shelf campaigns using lewd and controversial messaging.
-The campaign received 80 complaints and it was banned by the Advertising Standards Authority (ASA).
+Elf Behaving Badly parodied other Elf on a Shelf campaigns by using lewd and controversial messaging.
+Resultingly, the campaign received 80 complaints.
+It was also banned by the Advertising Standards Authority (ASA).

-The campaign also fits with the brand itself: a discount retailer appeals to the everyday consumer looking for the best discounts, and Poundland’s daring responses to the ASA ban was likely to amuse their target market for its colloquial and comedic approach.
+Fittingly, Poundland’s daring responses to the ASA ban was likely to amuse their target market for its colloquial and comedic approach.

 Spot the difference... pic.twitter.com/hWV83m4EYE— Poundland (@Poundland) December 21, 2017

 Poke fun at existing trends

 When a play-it-safe brand’s activity is picked apart by a disruptive brand, consumers in the market question which one they should be paying attention to.

 Take advantage of current affairs

 When the news doesn’t look any brighter with each day, or there’s any joke to be pulled from a story – it’s the perfect time for a brand to jump in.

 Another example is Oreo’s finger being lightning quick on the pulse and taking advantage of the Super Bowl power cut in 2018.

 Power out?
 No problem. pic.twitter.com/dnQ7pOgC— OREO Cookie (@Oreo) February 4, 2013

 This makes the brand seem like it’s really ‘there’ with the consumer, and therefore more familiar and appealing.

 Fun social media interaction

 "If you're on Tesco mobile I don't rate you"— Tesco Mobile (@tescomobile) January 20, 2018

 Guess that explains why you only have 6 followers then...

-Remember, the ‘best practices’ are always going to be effective, but it’s always worth it to take risks and make your marketing a bit more exciting.
+Remember, the ‘best practices’ are always going to be effective.
+That said, it’s always worth it to take risks and make your marketing a bit more exciting.

 Not had enough marketing wisdom?
 Click here to browse more on the Stada Media blog.